Minijump/Portfolio_Optimization/README.md

 The next step is to collect the datas we will analyse.
 I used [yahoo finance](https://pypi.org/project/yfinance/) to get datas on the price of __wheat__, __oil__ and __natural gas__.
 You can find the code use to collect and clean those datas on the file [data collection](./Data/data_collection.ipynb)

 ### 3. Computation with python
 The third step is to compute the informations I want to display on my dashboards with python.
 You can find those codes in the file [Portfolios](./Data/Portfolios.ipynb).
-In this part, for each time range (all, 10 years, 5 years, 2 years, 1 year), I:
+In this part, for each time range (all, 10 years, 5 years, 2 years, 1 year):
 * Create the portfolios' distribution.
 One column for each assets with its weight in the portfolio.
-* For all those portfolios, tthe desired datas are computed (Total Return, Avg annual return, volatility, sharpe ratio)
+* For all those portfolios, the desired datas are computed (Total Return, Avg annual return, volatility, sharpe ratio, ...).
-* Also measures like return of the wheat asset are also computed.
-This adds usless data but make it easier to build the dashboards later.
-* Save those DataFrame into new csv
+* Save those new DataFrames into csv's.

 ### 4. Dashboards
 The lat step of the project is to build dashboards to show and analyse those data.
 You can find those dashboards on the following link: [Dashboards](https://public.tableau.com/views/Portfolio_optimization/Story1?:language=fr-FR&publish=yes&:display_count=n&:origin=viz_share_link)